Vienna (Ultravox song): Music video

 The music video, directed by Russell Mulcahy, is particularly evocative of The Third Man.
 It was Ultravox's second video, after "Passing Strangers" (also with Mulcahy), and cost £6,000–£7,000, footed by the band after Chrysalis refused to fund it.

 The gravestone that is shown in the video and on the single cover is part of the grave of the Austrian piano manufacturer Carl Schweighofer, and is located in the Zentralfriedhof in Vienna.
-The city's cathedral and Michaelerplatz square also feature.
+The city's cathedral and Michaelerplatz square also feature, although the video was mostly filmed in London's Covent Garden.

 B-sides

 The B-side to the single is "Passionate Reply".
 It was recorded in August 1980 at Criteria Studios in Miami, on their American tour.
 Cann said to Jonas Wårstad about the track: "The B-side of the 7", 'Passionate Reply' was a promising song, perhaps it needed some 'living with' before we would've considered it finished.
 As it was, we thought it made a good B-side."

 The 12-inch single includes "Herr X", a version of the Kraftwerk-esque album track "Mr. X" sung entirely in German by Warren Cann with the aid of native German producer Conny Plank.
 Both tracks were included on the remastered CD version of the Vienna album as bonus tracks.